Ferlab-Ste-Justine/openstack-zeppelin/README.md

 - It uses spark 3 in scala
 - It saves its notebooks in s3
 - It expects to communite to a group of kubernetes workers to access the hive metastore and it expects its client traffic to originate from the kubernetes cluster's workers
-- It uses keycloak for user authentication
+- It can use keycloak for user authentication (with shiro)

 # Motivation